Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Every once in awhile Jayesh goes on vacation to asia or the Middle-East.
-While there he usually gets into a bar-fight.
-Afterwards, this is remembered as a "war"
+If Jayesh had killed Kenny, he would have stayed dead.

-Updated on: [12/1/2025]
+Updated on: [13/1/2025]
 <!-- #jokeEnd -->